 Russ has 30 plus years of experience as a manager/owner of multiple businesses in Alaska and Hawaii including destination resort, hospitality, food and beverage, and more.

-He has personal experience buying and selling businesses, both asset sales and stock sales.
+He has personal experience buying and selling businesses and both asset sales and stock sales.
 Russ loves to help existing small businesses review their current financial performance, discover opportunities, and implement improvements to increase their profitability!

 Russell holds a Bachelor of Arts in Biology with a Minor in Economics from the University of Alaska – Fairbanks.